 - An exclamation mark followed by a fullstop. (!.).

 - A complete misuse of commas (,).

 - A missing apostrophe (‘) to signal the possessive before the s.

 - A lack of quotation marks (“…”) for direct speech.

 - An excessive use of exclamation marks (!!!!).

 - Omission of the apostrophe (‘) to form the possessive.

-These are all common punctuation errors that occur regular with natives and non-natives alike.
+These are all common punctuation errors that occur regularly with natives and non-natives alike.

 Moreover, speaking English correctly with good pronunciation also entails ensuring you have good punctuation.
-See the links above for a complete overview on all things associated with punctuation in English.
+See the links above for a complete overview of all things associated with punctuation in English.